OpenSourceKyle/OpenSourceKyle.github.io/content/pages/mexico/studying-spanish.md

 - **Daily Listening**: Five to ten minutes of listening practice each day will help with comprehension and getting used to the flow of the language.
 - **No Shortcuts**: There’s no fast track to fluency.
 It’s about putting in the time and being consistent, not about perfection.

 Learning Spanish has been a journey of ups and downs, but it’s made my experience in Mexico so much richer.
-I hope these tips help you in your own language-learning journey—whether you’re planning a move or just want to challenge yourself with a new skill.
+I hope these tips help you in your own language-learning journey -- whether you’re planning a move or just want to challenge yourself with a new skill.